michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 19. And the rest of the acts of Jeroboam, how he warred, and how he reigned, behold, they are written in the book of the chronicles of the kings of Israel.

-20. And the days which Jeroboam reigned were two and twenty years: and he slept with his fathers, and Nadab his son reigned in his stead.slept: Heb. lay down
+20. And the days which Jeroboam reigned were two and twenty years: and he slept with his fathers, and Nadab his son reigned in his stead.

 21. And Rehoboam the son of Solomon reigned in Judah.
 Rehoboam was forty and one years old when he began to reign, and he reigned seventeen years in Jerusalem, the city which the Lord did choose out of all the tribes of Israel, to put his name there.
 And his mother’s name was Naamah an Ammonitess.

 22. And Judah did evil in the sight of the Lord, and they provoked him to jealousy with their sins which they had committed, above all that their fathers had done.

-23. For they also built them high places, and images, and groves, on every high hill, and under every green tree.images: or, standing images, or, statues
+23. For they also built them high places, and images, and groves, on every high hill, and under every green tree.

 24. And there were also sodomites in the land: and they did according to all the abominations of the nations which the Lord cast out before the children of Israel.